AbeTavarez/JavaScript-Course/README.md

     5. Application -> this tab allows you to work with all other resources that are loaded from this application, this tab is a bit advance but we'll get here later.

-# Next Step: Intro to VS Code
+## Next Step: Intro to VS Code

-## HTML and Live Server
+  - Create a new Folder for our course.
+  - Open the new folder with VS Code.
+  - Create a new folder -> Intro.
+  - Create a HTML Template file inside our new Intro folder.
+  - Install Live Server.
+  - Create and add a CSS file inside our new Intro folder.
+    - add some CSS
+  - Create and add a Javascript file inside our new Intro folder.
+    - run some JavaScript

-# Next Step: Intro to the Terminal, Git and GitHub
+## Next Step: Intro to the Terminal, Git and GitHub

-## Notes
+ - Open a new terminal.
+ - Initiate Git.
+ - Create a Github Account and Repository.
+ - Add, Commit and Push.
+ - Look at our first Github commit/contribution!

+ # Section 2: Writing JavaScript Code!

 ### JavaScript Primitive Types